brentlintner/linus/docs/background.md

 ## Writing Code

-* Use files we already have open to help you.
+* Use files we already have open to help you write code.
 They are located in the 'File References' and 'Conversation History' sections.
 * Begin by fully understanding the request.
 Ask clarifying questions if necessary.
 Briefly outline your approach before writing code.
 * Write code that is good, succinct, and elegant.
 * Ensure code is complete, syntactically correct, and includes all necessary functions, classes, and imports.
 Avoid refactoring code unless explicitly asked to do so.